-The Air Quality Expert Group (AQEG) is an Expert Committee to Defra that provides independent scientific advice on air quality, in particular the air pollutants contained in the Air Quality Strategy (AQS) for England, Scotland, Wales and Northern Ireland and those covered by the EU Directives on Ambient Air Quality.
+The Air Quality Expert Group (AQEG) is an Expert Committee to Defra that provides independent scientific advice on air quality, in particular the air pollutants contained in the 2019 Clean Air Strategy, the Air Quality Strategy (AQS) for England, Scotland, Wales and Northern Ireland and those covered by the EU Directives on Ambient Air Quality.

-Specifically AQEG gives advice on levels, sources and characteristics of air pollutants in the UK.
-It does not advise on health impacts or air quality standards.
+Specifically AQEG gives advice on concentrations, emission sources and characteristics of air pollutants in the UK.
+It does not advise on health impacts.

 - July 2018: Air Pollution from Agriculture, Impacts of Vegetation on Urban Air Pollution, Ultrafine Particles (UFP) in the UK and Potential Air Quality Impacts of Shale Gas Extraction in the UK - 4 new reports published

 - January 2018: Appointments to the Air Quality Expert Group (AQEG)

 - December 2017: AQEG advice on the use of 'low-cost' pollution sensors published